vedaldi/practical-cnn-reg/doc/instructions.md

  \frac{\partial \vv f_{l+1}}{\partial \vv^\top \bx_l} \times
  \frac{\partial \vv f_{l}}{\partial \vv^\top \bw_l}
 $$
-Note that $\bp_L=1$ has the same dimension as $\bx_L$ (the scalar loss) and, being the identity, does not change anything.
+Note that $\bp_L=1$ has the same dimension as $\bx_L$ (the scalar loss) and, being equal to 1, multiplying it to the left of the expression does not change anything.
 Things are more interesting when products are evaluated from the left to the right, i.e. *backward from the output to the input* of the CNN.
 The first such factors is given by:
 \begin{equation}
 \label{e:factor}
  (\vv \bp_{L-1})^\top = (\vv \bp_L)^\top